FireSparkt/eaglercraft-final/README.md

   restricted: false
 ```

-In this example, sending a player to the server `test`, such as when they enter a portal or type `/server test`, will trigger their client to disconnect from your bungeecord and then automatically reconnect to `wss://ServerHere/` as if it was entered via "Direct Connect"
+In this example, sending a player to the server `test`, such as when they enter a portal or type `/server test`, will trigger their client to disconnect from your EaglercraftBungee and then automatically reconnect to `wss://ServerHere/` as if it was entered via "Direct Connect"

 ## Creating a Reverse Proxy - NGINX